Beyond Public Access in LLM Pre-Training Data: Findings

 \subsection{Robustness and limitations}

 One reason for the above findings, and a limitation of our study, may be that \textit{smaller models are harder to test accurately in membership inference attacks}.
-We find that GPT-4o Mini, with the same training cutoff as 4o, was not trained on non-public O'Reilly data, and shows similarly low recognition of public book data too (Figure \ref{fig:auroc_book_lvl}).
-GPT-4o Mini recorded AUROC scores of 55\% on public data and 56\% on non-public data, both near random chance.
-This may not reflect its inherit knowledge of text, as per its training, but instead GPT-4o Mini's inability, as a smaller model, to remember text compared to 4o, a much larger model by parameter count \citep{carlini2022quantifying}.\footnote{OpenAI does not disclose model sizes but GPT-4o Mini is smaller than GPT-4o and presumably smaller than GPT-3.5 Turbo.} Second, we note that improving LLM capabilities can make the identification of pre-training data through membership inference attacks more difficult.
-As per Figure \ref{fig:guess_rates}, we find that OpenAI's models ability to correctly identify human-authored text, among paraphrased LLM alternatives, improves with model capabilities, \textit{even for texts the model could not been trained on} -- published after the model's training cutoff.
+We find that GPT-4o Mini, with the same training cutoff as 4o, was likely not trained on non-public O'Reilly data, and shows similarly low recognition of public book data too (Figure \ref{fig:auroc_book_lvl}).
+GPT-4o Mini recorded AUROC scores of 0.55 on public data and 0.56 on non-public data, both near random chance.
+This may not reflect its inherent knowledge of text, as per its training, but instead GPT-4o Mini's inability, as a smaller model, to remember text compared to 4o, a much larger model by parameter count \parencite{carlini2022quantifying}.\footnote{OpenAI does not disclose model sizes but GPT-4o Mini is smaller than GPT-4o and presumably smaller than GPT-3.5 Turbo.}.
+However, these differences may also just be down to differences in the dataset size or memorization.

+Prior research has established no clear relationship between model size and model memorization, noting that larger models can memorize more samples (approximately 3.6 bits per parameter), but also that membership inference becomes harder on larger models as the datasets they are trained on also grows considerably \parencite{morris2025much}: ``bigger models can memorize more samples, and making [sic] datasets bigger makes membership inference harder.''

+Second, we note that improving LLM capabilities can make the identification of pre-training data through membership inference attacks more difficult.
+As per Figure \ref{fig:guess_rates}, we find that OpenAI's models' ability to correctly identify human-authored text, among paraphrased LLM alternatives, improves with model capabilities, \textit{even for texts the model could not have been trained on} -- meaning those texts published after the model's training cutoff.
 Figure \ref{fig:guess_rates} shows the baseline DE-COP identification rate on books published after the model's training cutoff (unseen books).
-This increased from 31\% for GPT-3.5 Turbo (training finished September 2021), to 57\% for GPT-4o Mini (training finished October 2023), and to 78\% for GPT-4o (training finished October 2023).
+This increased from 0.31 for GPT-3.5 Turbo (training finished September 2021), to 0.57 for GPT-4o Mini (training finished October 2023), and to 0.78 for GPT-4o (training finished October 2023).

 Once the baseline guess rate (`identification rate') exceeds 96\%, the difference between potentially in-dataset and out-of-dataset paragraphs could become undetectable at the paragraph level.
 For now, however, the gap remains sufficiently large to reliably separate the two categories when calculating AUROC score, particularly when aggregating results at the book level.